Eoin Doyle: Swindon Town

-Eoin Doyle signed a permanent deal with Swindon on 30 January 2020, following a successful loan with the club during the first half of 2019/20 season.
+Eoin Doyle signed a permanent deal with Swindon on 30 January 2020, following a successful loan with the club during the first half of 2019–20 season.

 Bolton Wanderers

 On 10 July 2020, Doyle joined newly relegated League Two club Bolton Wanderers on a three-year deal, turning down offers from League One sides Swindon Town and Sunderland to sign for The Trotters.
 After scoring three goals in Pre-season, his competitive debut came on 5 September in Bolton's first match of the season, a 1–2 home defeat against Bradford in the first round of the EFL Cup.
 He scored his first competitive goal on 3 October, scoring Bolton's first goal in a 2–1 win against Harrogate Town.

 Doyle finished the season as Bolton's top scorer in all competitions, having scored 19 goals in League Two as his side achieved direct promotion to League One.
 Plus, he was named in the league's Team of the Year, together with his team-mate Ricardo Almeida Santos.

-In January 2022, it was confirmed that, despite leaving Bolton Wanderers for St Patrick's Athletic, Doyle would take up a role as Bolton's scout for the Republic of Ireland region and would combine the role with his on-going playing career.
+In January 2022, it was confirmed that, despite leaving Bolton Wanderers for St Patrick's Athletic, Doyle would take up a role as Bolton's scout for the Ireland region and would combine the role with his on-going playing career.
 This led to Bolton signing Eoin Toal from Doyle's recommendation.